FreightMonster Refrigerated Trucking Solutions

 Temperature controlled trailers are the most common option for delivering perishable goods.

-Temperature controlled trailers, often called refrigerated vans or reefers, have a large climate control unit mounted on the front of the trailer.
-This unit is powered by its own fuel supply.
-Trailers can be partitioned for zoned temperature control.
+Temperature controlled trailers are often called refrigerated vans or reefers.
+They have a large climate control unit mounted on the front of the trailer.
+This unit has its own fuel supply for power to the climate control.
+Trailers use partitions for zoned temperature control.

 Our experienced team understands the needs and requirements of temperature controlled (or cold chain) freight transportation.
 Temperature control means freeze protection as well as keeping cool.